Correspondents' dinner shooting suspect charged with attempted assassination of Trump

 Suspect wrote of targeting Trump administration officials

-The California teacher and engineer accused of opening fire outside the White House Correspondents’ Association Dinner believed it was his duty to target Trump administration officials, according to a note he sent family members about 10 minutes before the attack.
+The California teacher and engineer accused of opening fire outside the White House Correspondents’ Association dinner believed it was his duty to target Trump administration officials, according to a note he sent family members about 10 minutes before the attack.

 White House deputy chief of staff Stephen Miller helps his wife, Katie Miller, from the ballroom on Saturday.
 Chip Somodevilla / Getty Images